OffchainLabs/arbitrum-docs/arbitrum-docs/build-decentralized-apps/token-bridging/bridge-tokens-programmatically/03-how-to-bridge-tokens-generic-custom.md

 expect(setGateways.status, 'Set gateways not redeemed.').to.eq(L1ToL2MessageStatus.REDEEMED);

 console.log(
-  'Your custom token is now registered on our custom gateway 🥳  Go ahead and make the deposit!', );
+  'Your custom token is now registered on our custom gateway 🥳  Go ahead and make the deposit!'
+);
 ```